panthablack/MCDS_fire_hackathon_scripts/README.md

 fire in Australia.

 ## Scripts
- - `data_sources.txt`: Description of each of the datasets involved, their source, and some metadata about them
+ - `dataset_inventory.csv`: Description of each of the datasets involved, their source, and some metadata about them
  - `environment.yml`: A conda environment file for building the collection of conda packages used by `load_datasets.py`
  - `load_datasets.py`: A Python script that illustrates how you can